Marcin-8/AVT5330-thermometer-for-linux/README.txt

-This project is a script for "AVT5330", tested on Debians: antiX, Ubuntu.
+This project is a shell script for "AVT5330", tested on Debians: antiX, Ubuntu.
-"AVT5330" is a piece of hardware bought for temperature measurements in a bakery.
+"AVT5330" is a piece of hardware bought for temperature measurements in a small bakery.
-Script measure_temp.sh writes data from sensors to $OUTPUTFILE file, using gnuplot to see a trend.
+Script measure_temp.sh writes data from sensors to $OUTPUTFILE file, gnuplot can be used to see a trend.

 How to install:
 1. on AVT5330 board set one of jumpers to trigger automatic measure, add at least one sensor and connect AVT5330 to USB of a pc/laptop